Research projects related to SELMA

 in a Consortium with Tampere and Helsinki

-The new Academy of Finland project “Instrumental Narratives: The Limits of Storytelling and New Story-Critical Narrative Theory” develops ideas and analytical instruments that will equip researchers, professional groups and non-academic audiences to navigate today’s social and textual environments that are dominated by storytelling.
+The Academy of Finland project “Instrumental Narratives: The Limits of Storytelling and New Story-Critical Narrative Theory” developed ideas and analytical instruments that will equip researchers, professional groups and non-academic audiences to navigate today’s social and textual environments that are dominated by storytelling.
 We put contemporary literary fiction in dialogue with the manipulative stories that spread around the internet, in order to reveal the dubious relationship that some narratives have with identity, truth, politics, and complex systems such as climate change.

 #NeverAgain: Teaching Transmission of Trauma and Remembrance through Experiential Learning